Ado-iwnl/rsgen/README.md

-# Reverse Shell Generator: rsgen.sh
+# Reverse Shell Generator - rsgen.sh

-rsgen is a tool to generate an one line reverse shell and launch a nc listener.
+rsgen is a tool to generate an one line reverse shell grabbing the IP of your interface and a given port.

+## Motivation

+Learn some BASH scripting!

 ## Usage